 Chapter 5: Decorators and advanced types, which includes what the TypeScript decorators are for, how to create a new type based on an existing one using mapped types, how conditional types work, and combining mapped and conditional types.

 Chapter 6: Tooling, which includes debugging TypeScript code with the help of source maps, the role of linters, compiling and bundling TypeScript apps with Webpack, compiling TypeScript apps with Babel, and how to compile TypeScript with Babel and bundle it with Webpack.

 Part 2: Applying TypeScript in a blockchain app, which includes:

 Chapter 8: Developing your own blockchain app, which includes the principles of blockchain apps, what the hashing functions are for, what block mining is, and developing a simple blockchain-based app.

-Chapter 9: Developing a browser-based blockchain node, which includes creating a web client for a blockchain, creating a small library for hash generation, and running ther blockchain web app and debugging TypeScript in the browser.
+Chapter 9: Developing a browser-based blockchain node, which includes creating a web client for a blockchain, creating a small library for hash generation, running the blockchain web app, and debugging TypeScript in the browser.

-Chapter 10: Client-server communications using Node.js, TypeScript,a nd WebSockets, which includes why a blockchain may need a server, the longest chain rule, how to create a Node.js WebSocket server in TypeScript, and poractical uses of TypeScript interfaces, abstract classes, access qualifiers, enums, and generics.
+Chapter 10: Client-server communications using Node.js, TypeScript, and WebSockets, which includes why a blockchain may need a server, the longest chain rule, how to create a Node.js WebSocket server in TypeScript, and practical uses of TypeScript interfaces, abstract classes, access qualifiers, enums, and generics.